ajimenez1503/mowers/README.md

 - Control a mower by sending a string of letters.
     - The possible letters are “L”, “R” and ”M”.
         - “L” and “R” make the mower spin 90 degrees left or right respectively, without moving from its current spot.
-        - “M” means to move forward one grid point and maintain the same Heading.
+        - “M” means to move forward one grid position and maintain the same Heading.

 ## API